eusoubrasileiro/stocks/Progress.md

      - `batchn` number of previous samples of a signal that are used to assembly the feature X vector for training.
      - `precision` is the multiclass precision of class 1

+- need to update this table here precision is not right due low number of samples

  | batchn | nbands | bbwindow | tsignals |  precision | clip-pb.  |
  | ------ | ------ | -------- | -------  | ---------- | --------- |